jfly/snow/README.md

   answer" to this, but I've always found them clunky to work with).
 - Locking/upgrading containers requires additional tooling.
 Don't get me started about patching software.
-- I despise the "yaml ops" that is prevelant throughout the k8s ecosystem.
+- I despise the "yaml ops" that is prevalent throughout the k8s ecosystem.
 I managed the state of my cluster with Pulumi, which was a much better experience, but you're in the minority if you do that.